 San Francisco Chronicle, January 13, 2019

 The Opportunity Fund is featured in this article highlighting Bay Area nonprofits that provide small loans to low-income entrepreneurs so they can jumpstart their businesses.
-The Opportunity Fund is supported by the Foundation’s Local and Emerging Opportunities program.
+The Opportunity Fund is supported by the Foundation’s Community and Opportunity program.

 Proposed Women’s Jail in Lancaster Losing Support from LA County Supervisors

 “We can finally claim this victory after seven years,” the JusticeLA Coalition says of the Los Angeles Board of Supervisors’ decision to postpone a vote that would have approved new construction for a women’s jail about seventy miles away from downtown Los Angeles.
 JusticeLA is a program housed under Dignity and Power Now, which is supported by the Foundation’s Human Rights program.

 To Clean Up Climate Pollution, Get California’s Buildings Off Of Fossil Fuels

 Sacramento Bee, January 5, 2019